terrorizer1980/Bds-Manager-Project-Documentation/docs/Bds Maneger core/System requeriments.md

 We have a docker image to be used on all platforms, even in the ARM64 architecture, but if you want to use it on architectures other than AMD64, I'm sorry to inform you more you have a chance to lose patience because you will be emulating an architecture.

-### benchmark in ARM64 architectures

-* Respberry PI 4B 2GB, 128Gb SSD: 20 minutes to start the server

-    - There were several timeouts and the raspberry pi became very hot.
-It is recommended to add a mini cooler to cool the plate.

-* Linux Deploy:
-    * Motorola Moto G7 plus with root:
-        - It was well tested in chroot with Linux deploy, the device heated up just being necessary to restart the device several times

-        - 35 minutes to start the server

-* AWS ec2 arm64
-    * 2 CPU, 1GB RAM, 30GB ssd:
-        - Start server with ~3 minutes

-        - Connection to the server may take more than 10 minutes
-* Oracle Cloud Computing Instance Aarch64 (Arm64)
-    * 8 CPU, 8GB RAM, 52GB block storage (Docker Image)
-        - Started the server in less than 45 seconds the Minecraft Bedrock server.

-        - No time outs when connecting.

-        - some very small lags when you break the blocks.

-so that we have support for Minecraft Bedrock Server (Dedicated server) on arm64 vote on this [mojang feedback page](https://feedback.minecraft.net/hc/en-us/community/posts/360022601432-Dedicated-Servers-for-ARM-Devices).

 ## Java

 The Bds Manger core is still implementing the java server, and there may be several errors, most architectures are supported.